antronerds/r2-tutorials/original/R2Tutorials.md

     mutated in tumors are pasted.
 Selecting the 'personal track' option guarantees that this
     set will remain available for you (for people in your community, see later in this tutorial).
-Click ‘next’ to upload the set (Figure 7), you'll receive a message when everything has succeeded.
+Click ï¿½nextï¿½ to upload the set (Figure 7), you'll receive a message when everything has succeeded.
 Your set of genes is now
     available as a Category for all analyses within R2.
 Go back to the